CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

  - _Tookish Blood takes effect._
  - _Call of Home takes effect, but Tookish Blood negates any effect it would have._
  - _Frodo gives +1 to Bilbo's corruption check (an action can target a dice-rolling action that was declared earlier in the same chain of effects, even though the dice-rolling action has not taken effect)._
- - _Bilbo makes his corruption check-he rolls the dice adding +1 to his roll because of Frodo's help (other modifications not discussed here).
+ - _Bilbo makes his corruption check&mdash;he rolls the dice adding +1 to his roll because of Frodo's help (other modifications not discussed here).
 Tookish Blood cancels any result of this corruption check that would discard Bilbo._

 _If your opponent had played Tookish Blood on Bilbo after his dice roll, i.e. after this chain of effects was resolved, it would not have affected your Call of Home nor Bilbo's corruption check.
 Tookish Blood only cancels those actions that occur during the rest of the turn, and not prior actions._